Reclaim (film): Plot

 The next day, Steven heads to the bank at gunpoint to collect the savings.
-Having taken note that Benjamin's mansion was in Maunabo, he escapes back to the mansion with the money from Salo.
+Having taken note that Benjamin's mansion was in Maunabo, he escapes from Salo back to the mansion with the money.
 Meanwhile, Shannon breaks free from her captivity, takes Nina, then distracts Paola long enough for Steven to take her gun and vehicle to facilitate his escape with his wife and Nina.
 They are pursued by Benjamin and Salo, though the latter is killed when a truck hits his car.
 After a chase, Benjamin crashes his car and is presumed dead, while the couple and Nina narrowly avoid falling from a steep cliff.

 The three are escorted back by the officer, but he is killed by Benjamin who, having survived his crash, knocks Steven unconscious before taking them to Reigert's villa.
-A dispute regarding his shares of the money causes Benjamin to shoot Reigert dead.
+A dispute regarding his share of the money causes Benjamin to shoot Reigert dead.
 Steven recovers and follows Benjamin, who chases Shannon into a decrepit building.
 Just before he is able to murder Shannon, Steven arrives and kills Benjamin.
 Nina then arrives, traumatized by the incident, picks up Benjamin’s gun and points it at Steven and Shannon.
 They manage to convince her to put it down and to live with them.

 The film ends with a text showing the viewers that 1.2 million children are being trafficked each year with a quote: "They are invisible and they are everywhere."